liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/02-liferay-as-a-development-platform.markdown

 ## Example Liferay Projects

 Enough theory.
-It’s time for practice.
-A good way to get the flavor of developing on Liferay’s platform across is to show you some projects.
-First, you’ll see a portlet developed with MVCPortlet, showcasing the use of components as well.
-Once you’ve seen that, the next best thing is to see an extension.
+It's time for practice.
+A good way to get the flavor of developing on Liferay's platform across is to show you some projects.
+First, you'll see a portlet developed with MVCPortlet, showcasing the use of components as well.
+Once you've seen that, the next best thing is to see an extension.
 Both of these examples serve to show you how easy it is to build functionality following a modular paradigm.

 It would be nice to show you the standard Hello World project, Liferay style, but that would be too easy: the default template that Blade or Liferay IDE creates already does that by default.
-Instead, you’ll see the Hello *You* portlet.
+Instead, you'll see the Hello *You* portlet.
 This does the same thing as Hello World, except it adds the first name of the user to the message.
-If your name therefore is John, it’ll return Hello, John.
+If your name therefore is John, it'll return Hello, John.

-Here’s what the project layout looks like:
+Here's what the project layout looks like:

 ![The Hello You portlet has a simple project structure.](../../images/hello-you-portlet-layout.png)

-No new files were created after this project was generated by Liferay’s Blade CLI tool, so this is as simple as it gets.
+No new files were created after this project was generated by Liferay's Blade CLI tool, so this is as simple as it gets.
 You have your portlet class, which is in the .java file.
 You also have two different kinds of resources: language properties and JSP files.
-Finally, the `bnd.bnd` file describes the application’s metadata for the OSGi container, and the `build.gradle` file builds the project.
+Finally, the `bnd.bnd` file describes the application's metadata for the OSGi container, and the `build.gradle` file builds the project.

-Any web developer that’s familiar with Java can understand the JSPs, but some explanation is in order because of the style.
-Liferay’s coding style defines a single `init.jsp` that contains all the imports and tag library initializations necessary for the front-end.
+Any web developer that's familiar with Java can understand the JSPs, but some explanation is in order because of the style.
+Liferay's coding style defines a single `init.jsp` that contains all the imports and tag library initializations necessary for the front-end.
 This way, any JSP can simply include `init.jsp`, and all of its imports are satisfied.
 The `init.jsp` for this project was not modified